A Behind-the-Scenes Look at Poughkeepsie’s Cough Drop History

-The Smith Brothers made cough drops (and Poughkeepsie) famous.
-And they may be poised to do so again
+The Smith Brothers made cough drops (and Poughkeepsie) famous in the 1800s.

 William (or “Trade”) and Andrew (“Mark”) Smith, founders of Smith Brothers Cough Drops in 1866